Challenging DUI Field Sobriety Tests

 Many people cannot successfully pass a field sobriety test while sober.
 For example, you may have balance or gait issues that impair your ability to pass the “walk and turn” or “one leg stand” tests.
 And, these tests can be difficult to complete in the dark while on the side of the road with traffic whizzing by you.
 Do not panic if you fail a field sobriety test.
-A skilled DUI defense attorney can help you dispute and minimize this evidence.
-Criminal defense lawyers understand that field sobriety tests are:
+A skilled Phoenix DUI defense attorney can help you dispute and minimize this evidence.
+Arizona DUI defense lawyers understand that field sobriety tests are:

 - Subjective (based simply on the officer’s observations and opinions),

 Depending on your circumstances, there may be strong evidence that your field sobriety test “scores” are inaccurate, misleading, and should, therefore, be disregarded.

 Contact a Phoenix DUI Defense Lawyer